Alexander Bakunin: Biography

-In 1781, Alexander Mikhailovich Bakunin, under the patronage of his uncle Peter Vasilyevich Bakunin ("the little one"), was sent to Piedmont, where he began serving as an actuary at the office of the Russian envoy in Turin.
+In 1781, Bakunin, under the patronage of his uncle Peter Vasilyevich Bakunin ("the little one"), was sent to Piedmont, where he began serving as an actuary at the office of the Russian envoy in Turin.
 In Piedmont, he graduated from the Faculty of Natural History of the University of Turin.

-In 1789, after graduating from the university, he defended his thesis on helminthology at the Faculty of Natural Philosophy and received his PhD.
-In July 1789, for his scientific merits, Alexander Mikhailovich Bakunin was elected a corresponding member of the Turin Royal Academy of Sciences.
+In 1789, after graduating from the university, he wrote his thesis on helminthology at the Faculty of Natural Philosophy and received his PhD.
+In July 1789, for his scientific merits, he was elected a corresponding member of the Turin Royal Academy of Sciences.

-In 1789, he served in Paris, where he observed the French Revolution with his own eyes, as he later wrote himself, "the bloody inconveniences of the transition of supreme power into the hands of people who have no other qualities than free-thinking."
-These impressions of youth for life made him a conservative and an opponent of any social upheaval.
-He adhered to conservative political views, in particular, according to people who knew him, he believed that "the feasible maintenance of power and existing laws is the path of every honest and enlightened person, and nationwide participation in governing the country is a dream inspired by the microscopic republics of Ancient Greece."
-However, at the same time, according to Vissarion Belinsky, who knew him, he was "one of those people blessed by God at birth, who will be born with everything that constitutes a higher spiritual person."
-Thanks to his personal, human qualities, he later managed to create an atmosphere in his estate Pryamukhino, permeated with love and poetry, and favorable for philosophical reflection and free-thinking.
+In 1789, he served in Paris, where he observed the French Revolution, which he later described as "the bloody inconveniences of the transition of supreme power into the hands of people who have no other qualities than free-thinking."
+These experiences made him a political conservative and an opponent of any social upheaval.
+He believed that "the feasible maintenance of power and existing laws is the path of every honest and enlightened person, and nationwide participation in governing the country is a dream inspired by the microscopic republics of Ancient Greece."
+At the same time, according to Vissarion Belinsky, who knew him, he was "one of those people blessed by God at birth, who will be born with everything that constitutes a higher spiritual person."
+Thanks to his personal, human qualities, he later managed to create an atmosphere in his estate Pryamukhino, permeated with love and poetry, and favourable for philosophical reflection and free-thinking.

 Return to Pryamukhino

-In March 1790, at the insistent request of his parents, he returned to Russia, on 14 July 1790, he resigned from the service, and on 31 March 1791, he retired with the rank of court councilor.
-For some time after his resignation, Alexander lived in St. Petersburg, where he was an active member of the literary circle of his longtime acquaintance (and by that time a relative) Nikolai Lvov.
-One of the members of this circle, the famous Russian poet Gavrila Derzhavin, noted that one of Alexanders' poems waas an example of an idyll.
+In March 1790, at his parents' insistence, Bakunin returned to Russia.
+On 14 July 1790, he resigned from the service, and on 31 March 1791, he retired with the rank of court councilor.
+For some time after his resignation, he lived in St. Petersburg, where he was an active member of the literary circle of his longtime acquaintance (and by that time a relative) Nikolai Lvov.
+One of the members of this circle, the poet Gavrila Derzhavin, noted that one of Bakunin's poems was an idyll.

-In 1791, Alexander Bakunin settled in the family estate of Pryamukhino in the Novotorzhsky district of the Tver province.
+In 1791, he settled in the family estate of Pryamukhino in the Novotorzhsky district of the Tver province.
 Here he became personally involved in the neglected economy of the estate.